Workplace Sexual Harassment Lawyer: Employment Law Services in New Jersey | Charles Z. Schalk

 Speak to Our Workplace Sexual Harassment Lawyer in New Jersey Today

 Charles is an experienced New Jersey workplace sexual harassment lawyer and a strong advocate for justice.
 Were you the victim of sexual harassment while on the job?
 Our team is more than ready to help.
+If you were asked for a sexual favor in exchange for job benefits, this constitutes quid pro quo harassment, and our team can help you seek justice.
 Call us now or contact us online to set up a confidential initial consultation.
 We represent workers in sexual harassment cases throughout New Jersey.